william-nolin/Cscope/api/README.md

 ![rails development home page](./documentation/assets/rails_home_page.png)

 This project clones and indexes Git repositories in background jobs.
 Therefore, you should also launch a job worker as a separate worker using: `bin/jobs`.
 This process will process jobs enqueued by the api.

+---

+- 🔍 Looking for a list of the api endpoints?
+Check the [endpoints page](./documentation/endpoints.md)